lunacodes/web-dev-and-design-learning-progress-log/README.md

+# Web Development and Design Learning Progress
-Progress logs of my daily web design and development learning and growth.
+Progress logs of my daily web development and design learning and growth.
 Also contains useful tools and resources.

 # Table of Contents